-Planning a trip to India in March?
-Here’s presenting, the most colorful and joyful reasons if you wish to witness India in its most beautiful forms.
-Witness the colorful hues and vibrant festivals of this diverse country, loaded with culture and traditional practices.
+Planning a trip to India in March or sooner?
+Here’s presenting, the most colorful and joyful reasons if you wish to witness India at its most vibrant.
 Visit India during spring, a beautiful time to pack your bags and travel across the country and welcome the Vasant Panchami or Holi.
+Witness the colorful hues and vibrant festivals of this diverse country, loaded with culture and traditional practices during the Festival of Colours.
 It is the season of colors, merriment and joy!
-No doubt, you will find India at its happiest place to be during Holi.
+No doubt, you will find India at its happiest during Holi.

-As a Hindu festival celebrated in India Holi is rightly called the ‘festival of colors’ or the ‘festival of love’.
-People smear colors on each other, singing and dancing to traditional tunes of the festival.
+As a Hindu festival celebrated in India, Holi is rightly called the ‘festival of colors’ or the ‘festival of love’.
+People smear colors on each other, sing and dance to traditional tunes of the festival.
 The celebrations commemorate ‘victory of good over evil’ and mark the end of winter and the abundance of the spring harvest season.
-Holi is celebrated differently in different parts of the country, but with extreme enthusiasm and joy.
+Holi is celebrated differently in different parts of the country, but, with extreme enthusiasm and joy.

 On the eve of Holi, after sunset, people light bonfires to mark peace and happiness symbolizes victory of good over evil.
 It is a ritual that is known as Holika Dahan.
 People sing and dance around the fire.
 The emphasis of Holi rituals is on the burning of demoness Holika.
 People enact the scene of Holika burning to ashes every year to mark the victory of good over evil.